lsacera/retail_demo/README.md

  These commands will copy the needed jars and sql file into the Flink-related containers.
 When the copy is finished, do not forget to restart such contaniers using the following command:

- `docker compose restart flink-sql flink-jobmanager flink-taskmanager` (this command will reload the needed libraries in the containers.)
+ `docker compose restart flink-sql-client flink-jobmanager flink-taskmanager` (This command will reload the needed libraries in the containers.)
  - Then, create the needed kafka topics in the kafka cluster.
 To do so, there is an automated script that can be used.
 Execute:

 `chmod +x create_topics.sh`